Alex McLeish: Nottingham Forest

 McLeish was appointed manager of Football League Championship club Nottingham Forest on 27 December 2012.
 His first game in charge was on 29 December 2012, a 2–2 draw against Crystal Palace at the City Ground, with Billy Sharp scoring an injury-time equaliser for Nottingham Forest.
 McLeish earned his first win as Nottingham Forest manager on 12 January 2013, a 2–1 victory against Peterborough at home.
 McLeish took charge of his only East Midlands derby against Derby County on 19 January 2013, drawing 1–1 at Pride Park.

 On 2 February 2013, after a 2–1 defeat to former club Birmingham City on his first return to St Andrew's, he refused to commit his future to Nottingham Forest and claimed he was unhappy.
 This came after the Nottingham Forest board pulled out of a deal to sign George Boyd on the final day of the January transfer window.
 On 5 February 2013, he left the club by mutual consent.

 Genk

 McLeish stated in November 2013 that he would like to re-enter football management in some capacity, in England, Scotland or abroad.
 In August 2014, he was appointed manager of Belgian club Genk.
 McLeish made his managerial debut on 30 August, in which Genk drew Oostende 1–1 away.
-It was reported in March 2015 that McLeish would leave Genk at the end of the 2014–15 Belgian Pro League season, as the club had failed to qualify for the Championship play-offs, although they did reach Europa League play-offs.
+It was reported in March 2015 that McLeish would leave Genk at the end of the 2014-15 season, as the club had failed to qualify for the Championship play-offs, although they did reach Europa League play-offs.